dfki-ric/pytransform3d/doc/source/introduction.rst

 Frames
 ------

-A (coordinate reference) frames in 3D Euclidean space is defined by an origin (position) and 3 orthogonal basis vectors (orientation) and it is attached to a rigid body.
+A (coordinate reference) frame in 3D Euclidean space is defined by an origin (position) and 3 orthogonal basis vectors (orientation) and it is attached to a rigid body.
 The pose (position and orientation) of a rigid body (i.e., of its frame) is always expressed with respect to another frame.